Genesis 3 – Man’s Temptation and Fall

 iii.
 The New Age movement and the desire to be “god” are just as strong as ever.
 According to a 1992 survey, as many as 12 million Americans can be considered active participants in the New Age movement, and another 30 million are avidly interested.
 If all these people were brought together in a church-like organization, it would be the third largest religious denomination in America.
 More than 90% of the subscribers to New Age Magazine are college graduates, compared to half the general population.

 iv.
 In 1995, New Age influence made it all the way to the White House.
-New Age author Marianne Williamson (writer of A Course in Miracles), guru to many of Hollywood’s spiritual seekers, spent a night at the White House as the personal guest of Hillary Clinton.
+New Age author Marianne Williamson (author of A Return to Love: Reflections on the Principles of A Course in Miracles), guru to many of Hollywood’s spiritual seekers, spent a night at the White House as the personal guest of Hillary Clinton.
 Anthony Robbins, motivational guru and king of late-night infomercials, consulted with President Clinton at Camp David.
 Robbins is also recognized as a leader in the New Age movement.